alan-turing-institute/Palaeoanalytics/README.md

 # Installation

-PalaeoAnPy requires Python 3.6 or greater.
+The `pylithics` package requires Python 3.6 or greater.
 To install, start by creating a fresh conda environment.
 ```
 conda create -n paleo python=3.7
 conda activate paleo